CalliEliza/Javascript30/README.md

 # Javascript30
-30 days of JavaScript projects based on this tutorial: https://javascript30.com/
+30 days of JavaScript projects based on this tutorial: https://javascript30.com/ written by @wesbos.